Raafat Ishak Responses to an immigration request from one hundred and ninety four governments

 Forming an investigation into global immigration laws and trends, Responses to an immigration request from one hundred and ninety four governments aims to speculate on the nature of human movement in contemporary culture, whilst analysing the mechanisms which facilitate or hinder one’s need to move.

 The exhibition is Ishak’s third solo exhibition with Sutton Gallery.
 In November 2009, the artist will be included in Cubism and Australian Art at Heide Museum of Modern Art, Melbourne, and in The 6th Asia Pacific Triennial of Contemporary Art at Queensland Art Gallery/Gallery of Modern Art, Brisbane.
-In May 2010, a solo exhibition of the artist’s work, Raafat Ishak: Work in Progress #6, will be held at the Ian Potter Museum of Art,
+In May 2010, a solo exhibition of the artist’s work, Raafat Ishak: Work in Progress #6, will be held at the Ian Potter Museum of Art, The University of Melbourne.

 Artist’s profile